 Phone chargers and earphones have a habit of tangling and forming knots when they’re put away.
-It’s a hassle to unknot them.
+It’s a big hassle to unknot them, making you rage and wish you had a pair of scissors.
 A YouTube video found a potential solution in the form of a coiled charger hack.
 When a thick wire or a cord is in coils (like in landline phones), they have fewer chances of forming knots.

 A YouTube crafts video decided to apply this principle on an iPhone charger.
 The charger cord was wounded around a thick marker and heated using a hair dryer to set in the shape.
 In practice, the hack can damage the inner wires and leave the plastic jacket vulnerable.
 One of the YouTube users complained in the comments of the hack ruining the charger.

 According to another YouTube video, a really cool way to take macro pictures using simple camera phones instead of DSLRs is to put a drop of water on the camera lens.
 The method works but can damage the lens by slowly seeping in the camera through really small crevices.
 It can also cause water vapour to form behind the camera’s glass, not to forget the damage it can do to the surface if the trick is frequently used.

 It’s well known that gadgets work better at lower temperatures.
 Some netizens took this fact to the next level and decided to chuck their smartphones in the freezer.
 What they didn’t know is that air contains water vapour.
 Freezing the phone cause them to solidify and expand the phone components, breaking them in the process.
 Moreover, the glass get really fragile at low temperatures.
 Your phone should be best left at room temperature.
 If you do not understand what I am talking about, take a look at this video.

 Social media tips and tricks